-When leaving from Chichen Itza, we decided to go back to Cancun’s hotel zone using the older (non-toll) highway, and to also visit Valladoid.
+When leaving Chichen Itza, we decided to go back to Cancun’s hotel zone using the older (non-toll) highway and to also visit Valladolid.

 We figured we were going west and not east based on the signs to Merida and Izamal and the direction of the sun, but thought at first maybe the road needed to curve.
 Nope.
 We decided to just keep going and visit Izamal.

 It was fine but made for a long day, and a late night of eating room service at 12:30 a.m., trying to fill our bellies before collapsing for the night.